See a video and written guide to hand washing with eczema, during the Covid-19 outbreak.

 Children who have early atopic dermatitis are often seen as likely to develop allergic conditions, or asthma in later childhood.
 A “fact” that is called the atopic march and whilst partly true, there are other influencing factors.

 A Canadian study in 2017 used data from 2,300 children.
-Whilst those with atopic dermatitis had a slightly higher prevalence for future allergies and asthma, children who also suffered from known allergic reactions in infancy had a vastly higher rate.
+Whilst those with atopic dermatitis had a slightly higher prevalence for future allergies and asthma, children who also suffered from known allergic reactions in infancy had a much higher rate.

 Identifying infants and young children at risk of developing lifelong atopic conditions is critical.
 A window of opportunity for intervention, targeted therapy, maintenance of the epidermal barrier and reduction in future problems.